Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - Commission-free stocks, ETFs, options, and crypto

-- Paper trading (simulated trading with fake money — genuinely useful)
+- Paper trading (practice mode with simulated money — genuinely useful)

 - Extended hours trading (4am–8pm ET)